abhyamgupta123/UIDAI_HACKATHON_2021/README.md

 * Step 4 : The verify button will trigger the headless app for stateless face match.
 * Step 5 : The resident's verification status will be displayed to the verifier. :heavy_check_mark:

+### Presentation Exaplaining Approach:
-### Link to demonstration video: https://youtube.com/
+### Link to demonstration video: https://www.youtube.com/channel/UCEStLWb2sRY5y1ZEqzjm1Mg